-Subject to the payment of a fee (it may range from $\pounds 2,550$ up to $\pounds 25,500$ ), an advance ruling may be provided urgently, provided that such request by the applicant is accompanied by a tax framework proposal, reasons raised for urgency and the amount to be determined by the tax authorities according to the complexity of the topic is paid.
+Subject to the payment of a fee (it may range from €2,550 up to €25,500), an advance ruling may be provided urgently, provided that such request by the applicant is accompanied by a tax framework proposal, reasons raised for urgency and the amount to be determined by the tax authorities according to the complexity of the topic is paid.

 If the tax authorities accept the urgency of the matter, the binding ruling will be issued within 75 days from the date of presentation of the request, and in the event that the tax authorities do not issue the ruling in such a time frame, it is considered that the tax treatment presented by the taxpayer is agreed to by the tax authorities.
-Nonurgent rulings are delivered within 150 days, although this deadline is merely indicative.
+Non-urgent rulings are delivered within 150 days, although this deadline is merely indicative.

 Unless the new law does not provide a clear answer on any particular topic that might be raised by an investor, it is not necessary to obtain a tax ruling from the tax or regulatory authorities prior to establishing an AIF.

-6.6 What steps have been or are being taken to implement the US Foreign Account and Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes such as the Common Reporting Standard?
+6.6 What steps have been or are being taken to implement the US Foreign Account and Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes such as the OECD's Common Reporting Standard?

-Portugal has implemented, through Law no. 82-B/2014 of 31 December, the legal framework based on reciprocal exchange of information on financial accounts subject to disclosure in order to comply with FATCA.
-Portugal signed an Intergovernmental Agreement with the US on 6 August 2015, which has been in force since 10 August 2016 and, as such, Portuguese financial institutions (funds and fund managers) are implementing procedures which will enable them to fully comply with the legal reporting and compliance rules.
+Portugal has implemented, through Law no.82-B/2014 of 31 December, the legal framework based on reciprocal exchange of information on financial accounts subject to disclosure in order to comply with FATCA.
+Portugal signed an Intergovernmental Agreement with the US on 6 August 2015, which has been in force since 10 August 2016 and, as such, Portuguese financial institutions (funds and fund managers) have implemented procedures to fully comply with the legal reporting and compliance rules.

-In addition, the Common Reporting Standard (CRS) has also been enacted, through Decree-Law no. 64/2016, of 11 October 2016, which implemented the legal framework based on reciprocal exchange of information on financial accounts subject to disclosure in order to comply with CRS and, as such, Portuguese financial institutions (funds and fund managers) are implementing procedures which will enable them to fully comply with the legal reporting and compliance rules.
+In addition, the Common Reporting Standard (CRS) has also been enacted, through Decree-Law no. 64/2016, of 11 October 2016, as amended, which implemented the legal framework based on reciprocal exchange of information on financial accounts subject to disclosure in order to comply with CRS and, as such, Portuguese financial institutions (funds and fund managers) have implemented procedures to fully comply with the legal reporting and compliance rules.

-6.7 What steps are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 6 and 7, insofar as they affect Alternative Investment Funds' operations?
+6.7 What steps are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 2 (hybrids) (for example ATAD I and II), 6 (prevention of treaty abuse) (for example, the MLI), and 7 (permanent establishments), insofar as they affect Alternative Investment Funds' operations?

-There have been amendments to the Portuguese legislation in connection with the recommendations of the Base Erosion and Profit-Shifting (BEPS) action plan, issued by OECD, such as on the definition of interest deduction limits and on substance assessment requirements in order to be able to benefit from the Parent-Subsidiary Directive.
+There have been several amendments to the Portuguese legislation in connection with the recommendations of the Base Erosion and Profit-Shifting (BEPS) action plan, issued by the OECD.